Inspection of accounts

 Is the public inspection period the appropriate route for me?

-The public inspection period is for inspecting the records that support the financial information in the accounts and relate to the 2020/21 published draft Statement of Accounts.
+The public inspection period is for inspecting the records that support the financial information in the accounts and relate to the 2021 to 2022 published draft Statement of Accounts.
 Requests that do not fall into this category should not be raised via the public inspection process.
 Queries that are not related to the public inspection can be raised via a freedom of information request.

 Examples of requests that will not be responded to under the public inspection process are: